Venus and Cupid with a Honeycomb: Cranach's style

 Cranach's Venus and Cupid with the Honeycomb displays Cranach's propensity to incorporate moral allegories.
-It was painted shortly after Martin Luther released his ninety-five theses in 1517 and reflects the common themes of German paintings from this period including moral allegories, idealized nudes, and spiritual elements.
+It was painted shortly after Martin Luther released his Ninety-five Theses in 1517 and reflects the common themes of German paintings from this period including moral allegories, idealized nudes, and spiritual elements.
 The style reflects some of the techniques that he had experimented with during his years spent at court.
-Cranach's studies of Venus's body in this and other works are similar to those he represented in official portraits painted in the same period, including his painting of the full figure of the Dukes of Saxony, Henry the Pious, and of Catherine of Macklenburg.
+Cranach's studies of Venus's body in this and other works are similar to those he represented in official portraits painted in the same period, including his painting of the full figure of the Dukes of Saxony, Henry the Pious, and of Catherine of Mecklenburg.

 The style reflects Cranach's meticulous attention to detail and research, as in Venus's headgear, which is typical of Cranach's time.

 Venus and Cupid with the Honeycomb, like many of Cranach's later works, shows how much the artist foresaw the future and how avant-garde he was for his time, inspiring numerous painters, including Picasso, Otto Dix, and John Currin.